Today Wonder: Details

 Five years after the recording, Kuepper said, "I wanted to do something that had a much looser approach.
 Today Wonder was about as open as you can get.
 They were all demos.
 The album I did in a weekend with Dawson."
 Kuepper approached many record labels with none showing any interest.
-"We hawked them around everywhere Given that a couple of the songs on that album have broken me, it's pretty ironic.
+"We hawked them around everywhere.
+Given that a couple of the songs on that album have broken me, it's pretty ironic.
 Record companies just couldn't hear anything."

 Reception

 The AllMusic review by Ned Raggett awarded the album 4 stars and states "Today Wonder in many ways was the release that helped determine part (if not all) of Ed Kuepper's future work.
 Specifically, it's the way around close, quiet, but still tense and strong performances...
 The end result's a beauty of a record".

 Clinton Walker described the album as "remarkable for the nature of the songs themselves, as Kuepper plumbed a personal honesty that most singer/songwriters wouldn't dare confront.
 Today Wonder, in finding new dimensions and textures again, was nothing short or revelatory."
+Juke agreed it was "a very personal affair which sees Ed reasserting himself as a songwriter of distinction.
+It echoes with all the resonances of a man who has just faced a personal crisis and triumphed."